English professor, students travel to international conference

 She said the opportunity was humbling to experience as a graduate student.

 “I felt no sense of authority whatsoever to speak to these people on a topic they had been studying longer than I had been alive,” Williams said.
 “Yet, it was also hopeful in the sense that I could sit and simply soak up the knowledge from these speakers.”

-For Kelly, the experience was a journey into the unknown, as she had never before attended a conference.
+For Kelley, the experience was a journey into the unknown, as she had never before attended a conference.

 Her presentation consisted of a re-reading of Joyce’s short story “Counterparts,” using the literary theories of Mikhail Bakhtin, who explored the carnivalesque, a literary style, and the power of hierarchical power subversion.

-“Linking Joyce and Bakhtin was fascinating, because it led me to discover the sinister aspect of setting up a joyful outcome and then systematically dismantling it, as Joyce does,” Kelly explained.
+“Linking Joyce and Bakhtin was fascinating, because it led me to discover the sinister aspect of setting up a joyful outcome and then systematically dismantling it, as Joyce does,” Kelley explained.

-After the academic experience, Kelly said that she constantly looks for correlations and connections between her classes, readings or conversations.
+After the academic experience, Kelley said that she constantly looks for correlations and connections between her classes, readings or conversations.

 The first international conference attended by Smith left her with an affirmation of the importance of lifelong learning.